QuantEcon/lecture-python.myst/lectures/cass_koopmans_2.md

   capital (it trades one for one with time $t$ consumption) or by acquiring claims on consumption at dates other than $t$.
-- The household owns all physical capital and labor and rents them to the firm.
+- The household owns  physical capital and labor and rents them to the firm.
 - The household consumes, supplies labor, and invests in physical capital.